eclipse-embed-cdt/org.eclipse.epp.packages/README.md

 - epp.package.testing

-With the signing profiles enabled, the build artifacts (bundles, features) and the Windows and Mac OSX executables are signed.
+With the signing profiles enabled, the build artifacts (bundles, features) and the Windows and macOS executables are signed.
 This is done by using the Eclipse Foundation internal signing service and can be activated only if the build is running there.

 - eclipse-sign-jar profile enables signing of the EPP bundles and jar files
-- eclipse-sign-mac profile enables usage of Mac OSX signing service
+- eclipse-sign-mac profile enables usage of macOS signing service
+- eclipse-sign-dmg profile enables signing of the DMG files for the macOS platform
 - eclipse-sign-windows profile enables usage of Windows signing service

 Additional Configuration Possibilities